Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 Apple Swift Playgrounds 3.0 from iOS App Store.
 Swift Playgrounds lets kids ages ~4 and Up program their iPad directly to experiment with ARKit and Scenekit.

-There is no Blender is for iOS and is optional for a tutorial.
+There is no Blender for iOS and is optional for a tutorial.

 https://www.blender.org/